slipslop/TodoApp/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-Also, you need to run the json.db file.
+###Also, you need to run the json.db file, if you want to test the program properly.
-You can run it by opening a new CMD window, and running command: npm run server
+##You can run it by opening a new CMD window, and running command: npm run server

 ### `npm test`